Effect of quantum resonances on local temperature in nonequilibrium open systems: Effect of quantum resonances on local temperatures of single impurity systems

 We consider first a single impurity described by $\hat H_{\rm imp} = \epsilon_d \, \hat{n} + U \hat{n}_{\uparrow} \, \hat{n}_{\downarrow}$.
-Here, $\hat{n} = \sum_s \hat{n}_s = \sum_s \hat a^\dag_s \, \hat a_s$, with $\hat a^\dag_s$ ($\hat a_s$) creating (annihilating) an electron of spin-$s$ on the impurity level $\ep_d$, and $U$ is the Coulomb interaction energy between the spin-up and spin-down electrons. $\hat H_{\rm lead}=\sum_{\alpha k s} \epsilon_{\alpha k} \, \hat{d}^\dag_{\alpha k s} \, \hat{d}_{\alpha k s}$ and $\hat H_{\rm coup}=\sum_{\alpha k s} t_{\alpha k} \, \hat{a}^\dag_s \, \hat{d}_{\alpha k s} + {\rm H.c.}$ describe the noninteracting leads and the impurity-lead coupling, respectively.
+Here, $\hat{n} = \sum_s \hat{n}_s = \sum_s \hat a^\dag_s \, \hat a_s$, with $\hat a^\dag_s$ ($\hat a_s$) creating (annihilating) an electron of spin $s$ on the impurity level $\ep_d$, and $U$ is the Coulomb interaction energy between the spin-up and spin-down electrons. $\hat H_{\rm lead}=\sum_{\alpha k s} \epsilon_{\alpha k} \, \hat{d}^\dag_{\alpha k s} \, \hat{d}_{\alpha k s}$ and $\hat H_{\rm coup}=\sum_{\alpha k s} t_{\alpha k} \, \hat{a}^\dag_s \, \hat{d}_{\alpha k s} + {\rm H.c.}$ describe the noninteracting leads and the impurity-lead coupling, respectively.
 Here, $\hat{d}^\dag_{\alpha k s}(\hat{d}_{\alpha k s})$ creates (annihilates) a spin-$s$ electron on the $k$th orbital of the $\alpha$th lead, and $t_{\alpha k}$ is the coupling strength between the impurity level and the $k$th lead orbital.

-To investigate the properties of the impurity, the hierarchical equations of motion (HEOM) approach\cite{Tanimura1989Time,jin2008exact,li2012hierarchical,Cui2019Highly,Zhang2020Hierarchical,Tanimura2020Numerically} is employed, which takes the reduced density matrix of the system $\rho$ and a hierarchical set of auxiliary density operators as the basic variables.
-The HEOM theory is, in principle, formally exact, and its numerical outcomes are guaranteed to be quantitatively accurate if the results converge with respect to the truncation tier of the hierarchy.\cite{Ye16608,Han2018On} The HEOM approach has been widely used to study a variety of static and dynamic properties of strongly correlated quantum impurity systems in and out of equilibrium.\cite{Zheng2009Numerical,zheng2013kondo,Wang2013Hierarchical,Ye2014Thermopower,Hou2015Improving,Ye2015local,ye2016thermodynamic,Wang2018Precise,li2020molecular}
+To investigate the properties of the impurity, the hierarchical equations of motion (HEOM) approach\cite{Tanimura1989Time,jin2008exact,li2012hierarchical,Cui2019Highly,Zhang2020Hierarchical,Tanimura2020Numerically} is employed, which takes the reduced density matrix of the impurity and a hierarchical set of auxiliary density operators as the basic variables.
+The HEOM theory is, in principle, formally exact, and its numerical outcomes are guaranteed to be quantitatively accurate if the results converge with respect to the truncation tier of the hierarchy ($L$).\cite{Ye16608,Han2018On} For noninteracting impurities ($U=0$), the HEOM theory is formally equivalent to the nonequilibrium Green's function (NEGF) formalism,\cite{jin2008exact} and a low truncation tier of $L=2$ suffices to yield exact single-electron properties.
+For interacting AIMs ($U \ne 0$), while the analysis with the NEGF method is difficult because the self-energies due to electron-electron interaction cannot be expressed analytically, the HEOM approach can still yield accurate numerical results (usually with a truncation tier of $L > 2$).\cite{Zheng2009Numerical,zheng2013kondo,Wang2013Hierarchical,Ye2014Thermopower,Hou2015Improving,Ye2015local,ye2016thermodynamic,Wang2018Precise,li2020molecular}

 In the framework of the HEOM, the influence of the noninteracting leads on the impurity is fully captured by the hybridization functions, $\Gamma_{\alpha}(\omega)\equiv \pi\sum_k|t_{\alpha k}|^2\delta(\omega-\epsilon_{\alpha k})$.
 For numerical convenience, a Lorentzian form of $\Gamma_{\alpha}(\omega)=\frac{\Delta_{\alpha} W_\alpha^2}{(\omega-\Omega_\alpha)^2+W_\alpha^2}$ is adopted, where $\Delta_{\alpha}$ is the effective coupling strength between the impurity and the $\alpha$th lead, and $\Omega_\alpha$ and $W_\alpha$ are the band center and width of the $\alpha$th lead, respectively.
 We further set the band center at the chemical potential of the lead, i.e., $\Omega_\alpha = \mu_\alpha$.
 The chemical potential of the equilibrium composite system is set to the zero energy, i.e., $\mu^{\rm eq} = 0$.